-- In a large non-stick skillet, heat 1 tbsp coconut oil over medium high heat.
+- In a large non-stick skillet, heat 1 tablespoon coconut oil over medium high heat.
 Add the cubed tofu and cook until golden-brown and crisp on at least 3-4 sides.
 Set aside.

-- In the same skillet, heat the remaining ½ tbsp of coconut oil.
+- In the same skillet, heat the remaining ½ tablespoon of coconut oil.
 Add the onion, celery, carrots, and garlic.
 Cook for 2-3 minutes, stirring often, until the onion starts to become transparent.

 - Add the curry powder, turmeric, cumin, paprika, and chili garlic sauce.
 Cook for another 2-3 minutes, stirring often.

 - Add vegetable stock and baby kale.
 Simmer for 5 minutes.